 • Ethnic Rhinoplasty – While the original rhinoplasty procedures catered to the Caucasian nasal structure, this procedure was specifically developed to cater to individuals of Afro-Caribbean, African American, Hispanic, Asian, and Middle Eastern descents.
 The surgeon will take special care to preserve their unique features and sense of ethnicity.

 Rhinoplasty is one of the most popular surgeries among teenagers.
 Teenage patients and surgeons need to consider whether reshaping the nose is the appropriate cosmetic option.
 It is recommended that boys and girls wait until the age of 15 before they undergo a rhinoplasty procedure.

 Once you have decided to go through with the surgery, your surgeon will schedule a comprehensive consultation.
 He will thoroughly go over your medical history and ask you about any medications you’re currently taking.

 Smokers aren’t disqualified from the treatment, but you will need to quit for a few weeks before and after the surgery.
 Your doctor will examine every aspect of your nose, from the shape and skin quality to the condition of the septum and the amount of tissue.

 Contact Our Office

 Contact us to learn more about the rhinoplasty procedure and the benefits it can provide to you.
-During your complimentary consultation, Dr. Richard Lee, an experienced plastic surgeon, will assess your goals and work toward a solution to help you get the results you desire.
+During your consultation, Dr. Richard Lee, an experienced plastic surgeon, will assess your goals and work toward a solution to help you get the results you desire.